 1. Insure your (grand)child’s life and leave a legacy to their survivors.

 Pay the gift of life insurance forward by purchasing coverage on each of your (grand)children’s lives now.
 Depending on the coverage you choose, this can protect their adult family members from the financial responsibility that would come with the child’s untimely death or protect their future spouses, children, and even grandchildren with coverage that lasts for their entire lifetime and would leave a legacy to their survivors.

 Our term insurance policies feature a child benefit rider.
-For an additional $2.50 per month, you can add $10,000 of coverage for any unmarried, dependent children under age 21.
+For a small additional premium, you can add $10,000 of coverage for any unmarried, dependent children under age 21.
 Coverage lasts until each child turns 26 years old.
 Alternatively, this coverage can be converted to $10,000 of Flagship Whole Life coverage before each child reaches age 24 – providing protection for the remainder of your child’s life.
 New premium rates for the conversion to Flagship Whole Life coverage are dependent on the gender and age of the child at the time of conversion.

 Our Flagship Whole Life policies allow Members to provide lifelong coverage to younger generations.
 A Member can apply for a child’s or grandchild’s initial policy any time before their 26th birthday, securing for them the lowest premiums possible, permanent life insurance protection, and access to apply for additional Navy Mutual products at any future age.